3326545509/2_statistic/README.md

 # 2_statistic
-It's used to statistical processed data
+It's used to statistical processed data.